ebeneliason/easy-pattern/README.md

   [`playdate.graphics.setPattern()`](https://sdk.play.date/3.0.1/Inside%20Playdate.html#f-graphics.setPattern)).
 - Easing functions are defined in the [`playdate.easingFunctions`](https://sdk.play.date/3.0.1/Inside%20Playdate.html#M-easingFunctions) format.
-You can use these functions directly, specify custom functions of your own, or use another library.
+You can use these functions directly, reference another library, or define custom functions of your own.

 ### Pattern Composition

-EasyPatterns support several parameters representing distinct layers—all of which support transparency— that get composited to create the final pattern.
+EasyPatterns support several parameters representing distinct layers which get composited to create the final pattern.
 This diagram describes their order.

 **↑ TOP**